Paris St-Germain 7-1 Celtic

 PSG's talent was now buzzing and after Neymar's neat one-two with Verratti on the edge of the box, the Brazil striker finished brilliantly.

-You sensed there was more to come because Celtic were not coping well with the waves of PSG attacks.
+Celtic were not coping well with the waves of PSG attacks and it felt only a matter of time before the third followed.

-Cavani took advantage of poor Celtic defending and fired in another, his 20th of the season, after Neymar turned the ball across the face of goal with his upper body.
+Cavani duly took advantage of poor Celtic defending and fired in his 20th of the season, after Neymar turned the ball across the face of goal with his upper body.

 Half an hour had not yet past and sublime PSG had already found the net three times.